gridlocdev/custom-static-site-generator/README.md

 # Gridlocdev's custom Static Site Generator

-A simple and bare-bones Static Site Generator using Markdig, which takes all of the Markdown files in a folder, sanitizes them, and converts them into HTML files  templated with some styling and navigation controls.
+A simple and bare-bones Static Site Generator based on .NET.
+This generator builds HTML from markdown with sanitization, and applies a presentation template with some styling and navigation controls.

 ## Config